 Yes, local optimization is important even if you aren’t a local business.
 No, they don’t take care of themselves.
 In fact, I’ve found that most of our clients shoot themselves in the foot by trivializing their listings and not paying attention to the basics.
 You have to do your listings right… and you have to do the right listings.

 If you haven’t created a listing yourself, then your listings information has probably been cobbled together with a mix of information from maps, government documents, local directories, or your own website.
-You need to be in control and manage the information about your business, and not leave it up to happenstance.
+You need to be in control and manage the information about your school, and not leave it up to happenstance.

 Google My Business is the first place to start when verifying your information, but don’t stop there.
 There are a plethora (that means a lot) of major directories, and you should be updating them all to ensure they are accurate.